mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step1.md

 `helm version --short`{{execute}}

-Verify there are no other applications installed in any namespace:

-`helm list --all-namespaces`{{execute}}

-Use `helm -h` to understand any command through this tutorial.
+Use `helm -h` to help you  get more information about any command used through this tutorial.